GaryHilaresArchive/GSS-Language/docs/C++ Style Guide.md

 ### Variables
 All variable names must use Snake Case.

 You must never use 1 letter names for any variable.
 Instead, variable's names must be concise, but at the same time they must be descriptive enoungh to understand what is it's purpose.
-The only exceptions for this rule are the variables declared in the `for` statements, which have their own rules (see Control Structures section), and variables that represent coordinates, which may use `x`, `y` and `z` as variable names depending on which axis it represents.
+The only exceptions for this rule are the variables declared in the `for` statements, which have their own rules (see "Control Structures" section), and variables that represent coordinates, which may use `x`, `y` and `z` as variable names depending on which axis it represents.

 #### Booleans
 Usually for booleans a descriptive verb must be used.
 This verb must describe what the boolean means and almost always it will be `is`, `are`, `have`, `has`, `do` or `does`.
 The name of the bool with the verb must be similiar to a yes-no question that must be answered by the bool's value.